cmudig/draco2/README.md

 **Work in Progress**

 Draco is a formal framework for representing design knowledge about effective visualization design as a collection of constraints.
 You can use Draco to find effective visualization visual designs or validate visualization designs.
-Draco's constraints are implemented in based on Answer Set Programming (ASP) and solved with the Clingo constraint solver.
+Draco's constraints are based on Answer Set Programming (ASP) and solved with the [Clingo](https://github.com/potassco/clingo) constraint solver.
 We also implemented a way to learn weights for the recommendation system directly from the results of graphical perception experiment.
-Draco v2 is a much imprived version of the first iteration of [Draco](https://github.com/uwdata/draco).
+Draco v2 is a much improved version of the first iteration of [Draco](https://github.com/uwdata/draco).

 ## Documentation